diegomrtnzg/HandsOnLab/Empower your application lifecycle with containers and Azure with Azure Container Service.md

 > **Note**: you need the data from Step 0: Prerrequisites, Create a Swarm Mode cluster in Azure Container Service with ACS Engine.

-All the configuration is done now.
+All the configuration is done.
 In the next steps, you can create the CI/CD pipeline that builds and deploys the application to the Docker Swarm cluster.

 ## Step 2: Import the code
 In this step, you can import the GitHub project to your VSTS project and use it in the next steps.